 The Highland Ridge Open Space Trail is the only natural surface trail located within Windsor Town limits.
 The intent of the trail is to provide a similar experience to hiking an unpaved trail in the foothills.

 Users should anticipate occasional cross-cutting of the trail by running water which will not be repaired unless the cut is so severe a person cannot safely step over, or reasonably maneuver a mountain bike across.
 Windsor Parks Maintenance Staff performs weed control and will occasionally mow buffer strips on each side of the single track trail.

 Great Western Trail

-Also, the Great Western Trail Authority, formed via an intergovernmental agreement between the towns of Windsor, Severance, and Eaton, owns and maintains the Great Western Trail, a rails-to-trail project located on the old Great Western railroad right-of-way, heading northeast out of Windsor to Severance.
+The Great Western Trail Authority, formed via an intergovernmental agreement between the towns of Windsor, Severance and Eaton, owns and maintains the Great Western Trail, a rails-to-trail project located on the old Great Western railroad right-of-way, heading northeast out of Windsor to Severance.
 The trail is generally graded and is suitable for hiking and most "fat tire" type bikes.